This post may contain affiliate links. See our disclosure policy.

 - Use good quality Basmati rice.

-- Don’t skip the step of soaking the rice for 30 minutes.
+- Don’t skip the step of soaking the grains for 30 minutes.
 This shortens the cooking time, which keeps more of the flavor in the rice.
-The longer the rice is over heat, the more flavor it loses.
+The longer you leave the rice to simmer on the stove top, the more flavor it loses.

 - Use the freshest spices you can find.

 - Use full fat coconut milk.
-Light coconut milk will alter the flavor and texture of the recipe.
+Light coconut milk will alter the flavor and texture of the recipe and make it seem like it has too much liquid.

-- This rice is delicious without the cashews and cilantro, but they do add great flavor, texture and color to the dish.
+- This rice is delicious without the cashews and cilantro, but they do add great ratio of flavor, texture and color to the dish.

 What to serve with Coconut Rice